imixs/muluk/README.md

 ## Web Frontend

-Muluk provides a Web front-end and a Rest API:
+Muluk provides a Web front-end and a Rest API.
+The Web service is listening on port 8080.
+The default login data is: user='admin' password='adminadmin'

 <img src="./doc/resources/screen-01.png" />

 ## Notification & Alerting